clearloop/the-lab/README.md

 > [!TIP]
 >
 > All of the crates under this repo are experimental, will be
-> moved to a single repo once some of them have users.
+> moved to a standalone repo once some of them have users.

 Shared crates for developing rust tools.